smart-data-models/dataModel.ManufacturingMachine/README.md

 - [ManufacturingMachineModel](https://github.com/smart-data-models/dataModel.ManufacturingMachine/blob/master/ManufacturingMachineModel/README.md).
 This entity contains a harmonised description of a generic machine model.
 This entity is primarily associated with the industry segment and related IoT applications.
 The machineModel includes a hierarchical structure that allows machine models to be grouped in a flexible way.

 - [ManufacturingMachineOperation](https://github.com/smart-data-models/dataModel.ManufacturingMachine/blob/master/ManufacturingMachineOperation/README.md).
-A description of a Machine-Operation
+This entity contains a harmonised description of a generic machine operation.
+This entity is primarily associated with the industry segment and related IoT applications.
+Each MachineOperation instance will be related to a specific Machine instance.